 Seek by iNaturalist is like a botanist in your pocket.
 When you're out for a stroll in the park and see a flower or plant you love, snap a picture with the app, and it will tell you what you might be looking at.
 Seek promises to make you more engaged with the wilderness around you and even works on identifying animals and fungi.

 The Essential Garden Guide is ideal for a beginner wanting to nail the basics.
 The app is essentially an edible-plant gardener's pilot and covers everything you need to know, such as plant spacing, plant identification, and pest and disease control.

 Wondering which blooms will look pretty next to your daylilies?
 Perennial Match gives users imagery of how plants will look when planted side-by-side.
 You can also do filtered searches of plants based on water requirements, hardiness zones, pest resistance, drought tolerance, and more.

-With Garden Compass, simply take a photo of a plant, pest, or disease to identify it.
-The app has a "follow" feature where you can track your favorite plant breeds, and your newsfeed will be filled with updates about the plants you follow.
+Use Garden Compass by taking a photo of a plant, pest, or disease to identify it.
+The app has a "follow" feature where you can track your favorite plant breeds, filling your newsfeed with updates about the plants you follow.
 You can also live-chat with an expert if you have specific gardening questions.